IevhenBuival/Notes-task3/README.md

 Here we have Rest API for Table Notes that stored in cloud Atlas Mongo DB

-link to api: https://notesapi-task3.azurewebsites.net/api I am using free Azure plan so first time loading may be about few minuts body example for POST and PATCH:
+link to api: https://notesapi-task3.azurewebsites.net/api I am using free Azure plan so first time loading may be about few minuts,

+body example for POST and PATCH:

 {
 "title": "Example note",
 "content" :"this is my new with date 05/05/2015",